jolheiser/gitea/docs/content/doc/advanced/signing.en-us.md

 ## Installing and generating a GPG key for Gitea

 It is up to a server administrator to determine how best to install a signing key.
-Gitea generates all its commits using the server `git` command at present - and therefore the server `gpg` will be used for signing (if configured.)
+Gitea generates all of its commits using the server `git` command at present - and therefore the server `gpg` will be used for signing (if configured.)
 Administrators should review best-practices for gpg - in particular it is probably advisable to only install a signing secret subkey without the master signing and certifying secret key.